leadedge/ofSpoutDemo/BUILD.md

 of_v0.12.0_vs_release\libs\openFrameworksCompiled\project\vs\

-- In File Explorer left click on the address bar to highlight this location
+- In File Explorer left click on an empty space in the address bar to highlight this location.
 - Type cmd to replace the highlighted text and press enter.<br>
 A command window will open in that folder.
 - Now type in or copy/paste :